 Your aquarium should be 20 gallons (long) or up if you’re interested in keeping the marbled hatchetfish.
 Soft and acidic water works best and since this species inhabits the top water layer, water flow can’t be too strong.
 Make sure the tank has a well-fitting lid that leaves no open spaces: hatchetfish are extremely notorious jumpers that have developed the ability to ‘fly’ pretty far out of the water in case of danger.
 Hatchetfish keepers widely report finding their fish dried up on the floor if there aquarium lacks a hood.
 If it does have one you’ll likely hear a startled hatchetfish hitting the plastic or glass on a regular basis, which thankfully usually doesn’t seem to faze the fish too much.

 The highly active zebra Danio (Danio rerio) has been a staple in the aquarium hobby as long a pretty much anyone can remember.
 This decoratively striped species is very hardy, making it the perfect fish for beginners and anyone looking for something low-maintenance.
 Additionally, it’s quite peaceful.
 Avoid tankmates with long fins but choose freely other than that!

-Because zebra Danios do appreciate having plenty of space to move, it’s best to keep them in an aquarium of at least 20 gallons (long).
+Because zebra Danios do appreciate having plenty of space to move, they are good community fish for aquariums at least 20 gallons (long).
 Go for a school of at least 6 fish.
 Try planting the edges of the tank to provide cover, but do make sure to also leave plenty of open space so the fish can swim around as they naturally would.

 Harlequin Rasboras (Trigonostigma heteromorpha)